alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

 #### Interruptible

-In addition to AlertManager, the Prometheus instances need to be managed in-hours.
+In addition to Alertmanager, the Prometheus instances need to be managed in-hours.
 The most common incident involving the Oberve prometheus instances is related to the PaaS service broker not removing deleted PaaS apps from its S3 store, causing prometheus to alert on instances being down.